FabricExile/kludge/doc/adl-types.rst

 The way in which a type is wrapped is dictated by the method used to create the type in the API description language.
 So far we have only seen ``ext.add_owned_type(...)``; below, we enumerate all of the ways types can be wrapped.

+If you want to learn more about which method to choose please refer to the :ref:`KludgeTutorialWhichTypeToChoose` in the tutorial section of this document.

 ``ext.add_owned_type()``
 ---------------------------------------